merenlab/merenlab.org/courses/PFLS/index.md

 So, please go back to EXC-003 now, think about it again from scratch with some help from your favorite tool, and then we will regroup to discuss things together.

-### EXC-004
+## EXC-004

-The next exercise is here to immerse you into the joy of writing code for real-world data tasks, and you are now free to use LLMs to do that.
+This is our final exercise together.
+And it is here to immerse you into the joy of writing code for real-world data tasks, and you are now free to use LLMs to do that.

 This is the most realistic problem we are going to be working on so far, and comes from a real task in a real project I and Sarahi Garcia worked on together in the past.